cloudfoundry/cli/README.md

 - v7 is stable and will be generally available very soon.
 With the exception of plugins, it is completely backed by the [v3 API](http://v3-apidocs.cloudfoundry.org/version/3.75.0/index.html).
 See [here](https://docs.cloudfoundry.org/cf-cli/v7.html) for more information.

-**Important Note**: The v7 CF CLI is pending GA.
+## The v7 CF CLI is pending GA and when it does:
+- It will be opt-in.
+- Using our supported package managers to pull down the latest v6 CF CLI will continue to work.
+- If you've been pulling down the v7 CF CLI, you **will** be impacted because the v7 binary name will change from `cf7` to `cf` (so `cf7` prefixed commands will no longer work; `cf` prefixed commands will invoke the v7 CLI).
+- If you must switch back and forth between CLI versions on the same client, see the [Version Switching](#version-switching) section for instructions.

+**A Note About v7 Support**:
-From the point of GA onward, new features, enhancements, and fixes will only be made on the v7 line.
+From the point of v7 GA onward, new features, enhancements, and fixes will only be made on the v7 line.
 The v6 line will only be updated to resolve the most severe defects and/or security issues.
 Additionally, when v7 GA's the v7 CLI's minimum supported version of the CC API will be established at v3.85.0 (published in [CAPI release v1.95.0](https://github.com/cloudfoundry/capi-release/releases/tag/1.95.0)), and the maximum supported version of the CC API for the v6 CLI will be capped at v2.149.0 and v3.84.0 (published in [CAPI release v1.94.0](https://github.com/cloudfoundry/capi-release/releases/tag/1.94.0)).

 **A Note About v6 Support**: The v6 CF CLI supports as far back as CF Deployment v7.0.0, CAPI Release: 1.74.0 (APIs 2.128.0 and 3.63.0).
 See our [Versioning Policy](https://github.com/cloudfoundry/cli/wiki/Versioning-Policy#cf-cli-minimum-supported-version) for more information.
 If you are on an older version of CF Deployment, we recommend you upgrade to a supported version.